Moonlight (XXXTentacion song)

-"Moonlight" is a song written and performed by American rapper XXXTentacion from his second studio album ?.
-The song was posthumously sent to rhythmic radio as the album's third single on August 14, 2018.
+"Moonlight" is a song by American rapper XXXTentacion from his second studio album ?
+(2018).
+Produced by John Cunningham, it was originally released as the third track of the album on March 16, 2018, before being posthumously sent to rhythmic radio as the album's third single on August 14, 2018.
 The song reached many chart positions globally, including a number 13 peak on the Billboard Hot 100 as well as a platinum certification following his death.
-It's therefore tied with "Falling Down" (with Lil Peep) as his third-highest-charting song in the United States, with both songs falling behind "Sad!" and "Don't Cry" (with Lil Wayne).
+It is tied with "Falling Down" (with Lil Peep) as his third-highest-charting song in the United States, with both songs falling behind "Sad!" and Lil Wayne's "Don't Cry".